Robin harmonic measure with a variable permeability parameter: Set up and Poincar e inequalities

-and, for $\lambda\ge 1$, we denote by $\lambda Q$ the set
+and, for $\lambda \ge 1$, we denote by $\lambda Q$ the set

-Using Harnack chains and corkscrew points it is possible to build the correspondence between the two dyadic decompositions defined above.
-In particular, as explained in \cite{DavFM20}, we can associate to each cube $Q\in\mathcal{W}$ a Whitney region $U^*_Q\subset\Omega$, which satisfies
+Using Harnack chains and corkscrew points, one can construct a correspondence between the two dyadic decompositions defined above.
+In particular, as explained in \cite[Section 6]{DavFM20}, we can associate to each cube $Q \in \mathcal{D}$ a Whitney region $U_Q^* \subset \Omega$ satisfying